horaciomoreno100/horaciomoreno100/README.md

 - 👋 Hi, I’m @horaciomoreno100
-- 👀 I’m interested in Frotend development and Mobile Devops
+- 👀 I’m interested in Frotend development and Mobile DevOps
 - 🌱 I’m currently learning React Native on deep
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/horacio-moreno-02222137/)